 The feverishness for perfection often makes you miserable.
 If you are vigilantly pursuing the perfection of things and situations, then you are bound to be anxious and angry.

 You need to change your perception rather than trying to change the people or situations you come across.
 People have the right to be imperfect.
-You have no business correcting them.
+You You need to change your perception rather than trying to change the people or situations you come across.
+People have the right to be imperfect; you have no business correcting them.
 If you live in society, then it is only natural that sometimes you will get praised and sometimes blamed.
 At the workplace, you cannot expect your boss to behave in a way that is convenient to you.
 Suppose you have a boss who has taunted you three to four times, then you make a perception about him or her and start behaving in a reactive mode.
 This tendency to perceive imperfection in others creates imperfection in your own actions and inner space.

-Acceptance means creating room for imperfection just like we keep space for garbage in our homes.
+Acceptance means creating room for imperfection – just as we keep space for garbage in our homes.

 The only way ahead is to do the right action and accept people and situations as they are.
 The moment you accept a situation or a person, the mind becomes calm and you get a clear space to think and act rather than react.

 Acceptance shouldn’t be mistaken for passivity.
-It’s all about taking proactive action with a calm state of mind.
-It is the ability to think through and act instead of acting out of frustration.
+It is all about taking proactive action with a calm state of mind.
+It is the ability to think through and act, instead of acting out of frustration.
 The finest balance in activity is possible only when the right action is taken without a disturbed state of mind.

 So neither get frustrated with people nor with yourself.
 Keep up your enthusiasm and act when it is needed and where it is needed!